Provable Differentially Private Computation of the Cross-Attention Mechanism: Related Works

-Ever since \cite{dmns06} proposes the notion of differential privacy (DP), it has become one of the most essential standards of privacy protection in both theoretical and empirical ways \cite{d08,llsy17,zc22,phk+23,ygz+23}.
-DP provides a powerful, robust, and quantifiable privacy definition, allowing algorithm design with concrete privacy and accuracy guarantee \cite{emn21, aimn23, ll23, hy21, gkk+23,blm+24, cem+22,emnz24,cnx22,hkmn23,n22,n23,jln+19,ll24,fl22,fll24,ll23_rp,csw+23,cfl+22,dcl+24,fhs22,glw21,gll+23,llh+22,gll22,ekkl20,syyz23,dswz23,wzz23,swyz23,gsy23}.
-Additionally, new mechanisms have been proposed beyond the traditional Laplace, Gaussian, and Exponential mechanisms \cite{dr14}.
-For example, truncated Laplace mechanism \cite{gdgk20} is proved to be the current tightest the lower and upper bounds on the minimum noise amplitude and power cross all $(\epsilon,\delta)$-DP distributions.
+\paragraph{Differential Privacy Guarantee Analysis.} Ever since \cite{dmns06} proposes the notion of differential privacy (DP), it has become one of the most essential standards of privacy protection in both theoretical and empirical ways \citep{d08,llsy17,zc22,phk+23,ygz+23}.
+DP provides a powerful, robust, and quantifiable privacy definition, allowing algorithm design with concrete privacy and accuracy guarantee \citep{hrms09,emn21, aimn23, ll23, hy21, gkk+23,blm+24, cem+22,emnz24,cnx22,hkmn23,n22,n23,jln+19,ll24,fl22,fll24,ll23_rp,csw+23}.
+Additionally, new mechanisms have been proposed beyond the traditional Laplace, Gaussian, and Exponential mechanisms \citep{dr14}.
+For example, truncated Laplace mechanism \citep{gdgk20} is proved to be the current tightest the lower and upper bounds on the minimum noise amplitude and power cross all $(\epsilon,\delta)$-DP distributions.
+Despite extensive research on differential privacy, existing studies on differential privacy have not yet proposed methods specifically designed to enhance the privacy of cross-attention mechanisms.